radekstepan/intermine-lists-client/README.md

 1. Export lists.
 1. Edit list description and date (*Hilde*)
 1. When upgrading a list say how big it is and how long the upgrade process will probably take (*Sergio*)
-1. Share lists with others (new functionality added by *
 1. Share lists with others (new functionality added by *Daniela*)

 ### Architecture